Parque de las Ciencias (Granada): Journey to the Human Body Pavilion

-This hall focuses on health and everything related to life and their own lives.
-In a society where people have more time for recreational activities, higher levels of education and a longer average lifespan, the general public has become much more interested in health, medical sciences and new bio-health technologies.
+The Journey to the Human Body Pavilion explores various aspects of health and life sciences.
+This reflects the growing public interest in these topics, driven by factors like increased leisure time, greater access to education, and longer lifespans.
+The pavilion aims to provide a comprehensive overview of the human body, anatomy, senses, biomedicine, transplants, new medicines, genetics, nutrition, ecology, and life expectancy.
+It connects these diverse fields to create a holistic understanding of health and life sciences.

-The hall aims to promote awareness of what is currently known about health and life sciences by providing a general overview of the field, linking the different sciences and techniques involved: these include the human body, anatomical sciences, the study of the senses, biomedicine, transplant operations, new medicines, genetics and the genetic engineering revolution, food, understanding relationships between living things and their environment, life expectancy, etc...
 Life sciences are exceptionally important today and a great deal of interdisciplinary research is being carried out into the field.

 Discovering how the human body works has always been a tremendous intellectual and scientific challenge.
 Knowledge has allowed scientists to carry out exhaustive research into illnesses, disorders, functional anomalies and deformities which have, for many years, caused suffering and death.
 The history of medicine is, on the one hand, the history of humans’ persistent curiosity and desire to understand the world, and, on the other, the history of the struggle between illnesses and the longing to be as healthy and well as possible.

 The hall also includes exhibits on the development of techniques used in science related to health, life, and the study of human beings: instruments and methods used to represent the body using models, recordings or photographs, as well as some of the most modern examination techniques, microscopic displays, digital simulation, etc. Because the exhibits are scientific and educational, the hall strikes a balance between highly valuable historical objects and exhibits and real organs, interactive experiments, virtual reality, IT models, scale models, scenographic exhibits, reproductions, videos, workshops, etc.

 The contents of the hall have been designed taking into account the inter-relationships between life and health sciences and physical sciences (pulleys, levers, slanted surfaces, energies...) and the chemistry of life.

 Risk Prevention Hall

 This hall is a fun, interactive teaching space, full of exhibits which help visitors to understand the wide range of different risks and hazards to which we are exposed.
-The exhibits use elements and materials which are easy for visitors to understand and get close to, such as simulators, symbols, audiovisual exhibits, etc...
+The exhibits use elements and materials which are easy for visitors to understand and get close to, such as simulators, symbols, and audiovisual exhibits.
 Visitors walk around set routes which show situations where risk agents are present.
 These risk agents can harm the human body if they come into contact with it, and they are grouped according to production and social sectors.
 Each route shows how vulnerable our bodies are in both physical and psychological terms.
 This pavilion was awarded in 2013 by DASA Arbeitswelt Ausstellung Museum.